dclinkenbeard/CST338_Gymlog_Steps/README.md

 1. GymLogRepository --> return LiveData
 1. update Login method

-## Video 13:
+## Video 12:
 1. Add user preferences to store login info
 1. Make MainActivity sort by user

 ## Bugs to fix
-1. User login is not persisting... wtf?
+1. User login is not persisting... why?
 1. display is not updating immediatly...
 	* Issue is with asynch so adding a recycler will fix it...